Society and Culture

 In Australia, education starts in the years before formal schooling, with many child care services and preschools receiving government funding.

-Australian students participate in school education from the age of five or six to around 18, with many going on to tertiary education.
-The public and private education sectors are working together to close the gap on Indigenous disadvantage and improve outcomes in Indigenous education, with programs such as 'Learn, Earn, Legend!' that encourage and support young Indigenous Australians to stay at school.
+Australian students participate in formal school education from the age of five or six to around 18, with many going on to tertiary education.
+The public and private education sectors are working together to close the gap on Indigenous disadvantage and improve outcomes in Indigenous education.

-Australia has a vocational education and training system that provides students with the skills required in a modern labour market, and delivers competency-based training that is practical and careeroriented.
-The Australian higher education system comprises both public and private universities, Australian branches of overseas universities and other higher education providers.
+Australia's vocational education and training system provides students with the skills required in a modern labour market, and delivers competency-based training that is practical and career orientated.
+The Australian higher education system has both public and private universities.
 Some universities have campuses in other countries.
+There are Australian branches of overseas universities and other higher education providers as well.